5 Best Virginia Beach Homeowners Insurance Companies (2025)

 ProgressiveLiberty MutualAllstate

 With miles of sandy beaches, cultural centers, and a vibrant financial district, it’s no wonder people want to live in Virginia Beach.
-But as a coastal city, it poses a number of risks to homeowners, which can drive up the cost of homeowners insurance.
+But as a coastal city, it poses a number of risks to homeowners, such as flooding and storm surges, which can drive up the cost of homeowners insurance.
 Some of the most common perils in Virginia Beach include:

 • illustration card https://a.storyblok.com/f/162273/150x150/0194b78427/weather-96x96-orange_043-flood.svg